 General Considerations A person with a disability is not automatically entitled to have an assistance animal.
-Reasonable accommodation requires that there is a relationship between the person's disability and his or her need for the animal [PH Occ GB, p.
+Reasonable accommodation requires that there is a relationship between the person's disability and their need for the animal [PH Occ GB, p.
 179].